Japan's ruling party is certain to lose a majority in the lower house, broadcaster says

 Ishiba, who took office on Oct.
 1, immediately ordered the election in hopes of shoring up support after his predecessor, Fumio Kishida, failed to address public outrage over the LDP's actions.

-According to exit polls by NHK public television, Ishiba's Liberal Democratic Party is certain to lose its majority in the 465-seat house, the more powerful of Japan's two-chamber parliament.
-It's still unclear if his ruling coalition with junior partner Komeito can retain a majority.

-The results could weaken Ishiba's grip on power and if he can't get his party's policies through parliament, he may need to find a third partner.

 “The results so far have been extremely severe, and we take them very seriously," Ishiba told NHK.
-“I believe the voters are telling us to reflect more (on the financial wrongdoing) and become a party that lives up to their expectations."
+“I believe the voters are telling us to reflect more and become a party that lives up to their expectations."

+If the majority is lost, Ishiba said, the LDP will still lead a ruling coalition and tackle key policies, compile a planned supplementary budget and pursue political reform.

-Ishiba has set a goal of retaining a majority of 233 seats for the ruling coalition between the LDP and Buddhist-backed Komeito.
-NHK exit polls indicated that the LDP was expected to win between 153 and 219 seats, down sharply from the comfortable majority of 247 it held previously.
+NHK exit polls earlier indicated the LDP was expected to win between 153 and 219 seats, down sharply from the comfortable majority of 247 it held previously.
 Komeito was expected to win 21 to 35 seats.

+As of early Monday, LDP won 173 seats and Komei 22 for a total of 195 seats for the ruling coalition, while the main opposition Constitutional Democratic Party of Japan secured 137 seats, NHK said.

 Ishiba, in his final speeches Saturday in Tokyo, apologized over his party’s mishandling of funds and said only the LDP’s ruling coalition can responsibly run Japan with its experience and dependable policies.